iansimonson/zben/README.md

 Super basic Bencode parsing into a bencode Value which could be a Integer, String, List, or Dictionary.

+There are probably better ways to structure the lexer/parser given it gives up quickly.
+Maybe some states could collapse together, or the tagged union could be working against me.

 There are a couple happy path tests but that's about it.

 ### Example Usage